wso2/docs-is/en/docs/deploy/secure-userstore-using-pbkdf2.md

 </table>

 !!! info
-    NIST recommends ```PBKDF2WithHmacSHA256``` as the pseudo-random function (prf) value, but the pfr can also be changed.
+    NIST recommends ```PBKDF2WithHmacSHA256``` as the pseudo-random function (prf) value, but the prf can also be changed.
 Some examples of possible prf values are as follows:

     - ```PBKDF2WithHmacSHA512```
     - ```PBKDF2WithHmacSHA256```